Find an event

 Prepare for Mayhem as the University of Aberdeen’s May Festival returns for its seventh year!

 Offering a fun and inspiring programme of events to keep visitors of all ages entertained, there is something for everyone.

 For one weekend, the historic campus will be transformed into a hub of festival fun, from cultural crafts and powerful performances to exploring the fascinating science of everyday life.

 Discover the full 2019 programme jam packed with over 100 events here.

 Look Again Festival invites you to ‘become a tourist in your own city’ by seeing Aberdeen city centre through fresh eyes.
 This visual festival is a celebration of the very best contemporary visual art and design, showcasing both local and internationally acclaimed talent in Aberdeen.

 Scottish Traditional Boat Festival

-Running over three weekends in October and embracing a broad programme of contemporary dance, performance and live art that celebrates creativity, diversity and experimentation within the framework of a dynamic programme of movement, dance and visual performance.
+Art continues to oil the cogs of our imagination as Scotland’s most prolific and long running contemporary dance festival is set to return in 2019.
+DanceLive embraces a broad programme of contemporary dance, performance and live art that celebrates creativity, diversity and experimentation within the framework of a dynamic programme of movement, dance and visual performance.

 Sign up to our newsletter for Aberdeen Festivals updates